How To Connect Your PS4 Controller To Mac

 Regardless of the option, you select, utilizing a PS4 controller delivers a simple and comfortable experience that is supported by the full processing power a high-end Mac can provide.
 Remember to properly optimize your Mac for gaming as well.

 How To Connect a PS4 Controller To Mac

 So how can you use your DualShock 4 PS4 controller to play macOS games on your Mac?
 Actually, there are a couple of methods to connect your DualShock 4 controller to your Mac so you can play your favorite macOS games even though there isn’t Mac Plug’n’Play support.

 Worth it to say that many Mac gamers prefer the PS4 controller over other controllers because the PS4 controller can connect to Mac in a few different ways, unlike other controllers.
 The easiest and most common method is to use the official Sony wireless adapter for PS4.

 Many of you who are reading this, especially those who have had trouble in the past with unlicensed items and dubious workarounds, are probably exhaling a sigh of relief at the news that an official DualShock USB Wireless Adaptor is available.

 Although the DualShock 4 doesn’t have plug-and-play compatibility with Macs, Sony has produced a wireless USB adapter that will allow wireless connectivity between PCs and Macs.

-For Remote Play or using external controllers while playing Mac games, the official wireless adapter is a respectable option.
+For Remote Play or using external controllers while playing Mac games, an official wireless adapter is a good option.
 However, detractors may question the accessory’s steep price given the availability of far less expensive options like micro USB and Bluetooth.

 Wirelessly Via Bluetooth